 If you have student loans with Nelnet and want to consolidate them, the process can seem a bit overwhelming.
 This is especially true if you are new to consolidation and unsure of your options.

 Nelnet is one of the biggest federal loan servicers.
 If you are unsure if your Nelnet loans are federal loans, you can always visit the National Student Loan Database.
 There you will find the federal government’s database that shows who services your federal loans.
 If you see your Nelnet loans on the list, you can be certain they are federal.

 There are two approaches to consolidating your federal student loans.
 Approach one is to consolidate your federal loans with the federal government.
 Approach two is to consolidate your federal loans with a private company.
 Picking the wrong approach can be a huge mistake, so it is critical you understand your choices.

 Consolidating Federal Loans with the Federal Government

 Consolidating your federal loans into a federal direct consolidation loan has a couple of advantages.
 If you are a borrower of certain loans, such as graduate PLUS loans, consolidation can actually turn ineligible loans into loans that are eligible for programs like Public Service Student Loan Forgiveness.
 If you think this applies to you, have a conversation with your loan servicer as soon as possible.

 A smaller advantage of federal direct consolidation is that it puts all of your loans in one place.
 This prevents you having to deal with multiple federal loan servicers.
-That being said, consolidation may no longer be necessary to avoid this headache.
-President Obama has taken steps to eliminate federal loan servicers such as Nelnet.
-Under the new plan, loan servicing would be handled entirely by the Department of Education.
+That being said, consolidation can restart certain loan forgiveness clocks, so it is very important to understand the implications of federal consolidation before making the decision.

 One thing to note about federal consolidation is that it doesn’t change your interest rates.
 When the loans are combined, they generate the weighted average of your interest rates so that your interest payments over the life of the loan are essentially the same.